 As National Practice Lead, Ginny provides support to a number of Pause Practices across the country, ensuring quality and fidelity to the Pause model.

 National Practice Lead

 Claire has spent the last 15 years working with women with complex needs across both statutory and non-statutory sectors.
-She is an experienced, qualified trainer and training consultant, with a focus on domestic and sexual violence, LGBT intimate partner abuse, and women with multiple disadvantages.
-Claire is a CAADA/SafeLives qualified advocate and has managed teams across criminal justice and social care settings including previously being the Practice Lead for Pause Newham, and is committed to delivering high quality systemic interventions.
+She is an experienced practitioner and qualified trainer with a focus on domestic and sexual violence, LGBT intimate partner abuse, and women with multiple disadvantage.
+Claire is a SafeLives qualified advocate and has managed teams across criminal justice and social care settings, including previously being the Practice Lead for Pause Newham and is committed to delivering high quality systemic interventions.

-The Pause approach of doing things differently and embracing innovative ways of working with hard to reach women, is something that Claire is passionate about and she is working with other agencies and pathways to spread this sea change.
+The Pause approach of doing things differently and embracing innovative ways of working with hard to reach women is something that Claire is passionate about and she enjoys supporting Practitioners to develop and reflect in line with this.

 Xenia joined Pause in January 2016.
 Since then, she has undertaken various roles within the charity and currently manages the development and set-up of new Pause Practices.

 Xenia has a background in project management, fundraising and business development.
 She has extensive experience in the education, health and youth sectors, having worked for a range of different charities and social enterprises since 2010.
 Prior to this she worked in the private sector for four years, focusing on business development.

 Outside of work, she enjoys anything to do with music but has no musical talent whatsoever…